 Implant surgery is a an option when a patient either cannot tolerate other forms of erectile dysfunction treatment or if they do not work for him.
 This involves a malleable or inflatable device being surgically inserted into the shaft of the penis.
 We consider this surgery to be an appropriate choice for a patient if no other method of treatment is effective.
 We do not perform implant surgery in our practice.

 If you have erectile dysfunction, we want to be your ED doctor.
-Please give us a call if you are looking for an ED doctor on Long Island or an ED doctor in Boca Raton, FL.
+Please give us a call if you are looking for an ED doctor.

 * While we

 will certainly try to help all of our patients, as with

 any medical treatment, there is no guarantee of specific results, as

 results can and usually do vary from patient to patient.